Cornflake Girl

 "Cornflake Girl" is a song by American singer-songwriter Tori Amos.
-It was released as the first single from her second studio album, Under the Pink, on January 10, 1994, by EastWest Records in the United Kingdom, and on May 5, 1994, by Atlantic Records in North America.
-Singer Merry Clayton provided backing vocals and sang the "man with the golden gun" bridge.
+It was released on January 10, 1994, by Atlantic and East West Records as the first single from her second studio album, Under the Pink (1994), in the United Kingdom.
+In the United States, it served as the album's second single, after "God".
+It was written by Amos and produced by her with Eric Rosse.
+Singer Merry Clayton provided backing vocals and sings the "man with the golden gun" bridge.

 Peaking at number seven on the US Billboard Bubbling Under Hot 100, "Cornflake Girl" also experienced commercial success worldwide.
-It peaked at number four on the UK Singles Chart, number nine on the Irish Singles Chart, and number two in Iceland.
+It reached number four on the UK Singles Chart, number nine on the Irish Singles Chart, and number two in Iceland.
 In Australia, Belgium, Canada and the Netherlands, it reached the top 40.
+Two different music videos were produced for "Cornflake Girl".

 Inspiration and meaning

-The inspiration for "Cornflake Girl" came from a conversation Tori Amos was having with a longtime friend about female genital mutilation in Africa, specifically how a close female family member would betray the victim by performing the procedure.
-Amos has said that growing up, the name they gave to girls who would hurt you despite close friendship was cornflake girls.
+Amos' inspiration for "Cornflake Girl" came from the book Possessing the Secret of Joy by Alice Walker, which is about female genital mutilation in Africa, specifically how a close female family member would betray the victim by performing the procedure.
+Amos has said that growing up, the name they gave to girls who would hurt you despite close friendship was "cornflake girls".

-The reference to corn flakes and raisins comes from their distribution in a box of breakfast cereal, implying that "raisin girls" are much harder to find than "cornflake girls".
-Amos has spoken in interviews about being referred to glibly as "the cornflake girl" due to the song's title being applied to her, when she considers herself a "raisin girl".
-Moreover, she specifically states in the first line of the song: "Never was a cornflake girl."
-Atlantic released a series of corn flakes boxes with pictures of Amos on them to promote the single, which are now collectible items.

-Amos appeared in a commercial filmed in 1984 for Kellogg's Just Right, made before her widespread fame.
-Just Right includes corn flakes, raisins, and dates, but the song and the cereal are unrelated.

-The term "cornflake girl" also appears in the lyrics of the Billy Bragg song "Body of Water" on his 1991 album Don't Try This at Home with the line "Oh, to become a pearl / In the wordy world of the cornflake girl".